jithendaraa/jithendaraa.github.io/_posts/2020-02-28-test-markdown.md

 Differential privacy has been an existing concept for long in Mathematics.
 The main idea of this concept, is as follows:

->If our model is able to predict things with or without your data to an amount not differing by an amount more than a multiplicative exp(ε), then we are said to be ε-differentially private or ε-DP
+>If our model is able to predict things with or without your data to an amount not differing by an amount more than a multiplicative exp(ε), then we are said to be ε-differential private or ε-DP

 Let's get into the math!
 Spoiler: This section is probably gonna contain more memes than math, haha :)